 Here's what that looks like in practice.
-Step one is choosing an objective for your article:
+Step one is choosing an objective for your article, such as:

-Part two is pairing your objective with a motivation:
+Step two is pairing that objective with what motivates you:

 Your objective clarifies what you're trying to accomplish, and your motivation ensures you actually see it through.

 That’s all that's needed to write with conviction: pair an objective with a motivation.
 When writers lack one of these, they tend to not finish their articles.

 If the right objective and motivation combo isn't coming right away, that's okay.
-Start writing like you would in a diary to uncover what's in the back of your mind.
-As you write, a clear objective eventually emerges.
-At that time, do a ground zero rewrite with your objective as the central thrust.
+Start writing like you would in a diary to uncover what's in the back of your head.
+As you write, a clear objective will eventually emerge.
+At that time, do a ground zero rewrite with your focused objective as the central thrust.